-New Productivity Hack Known As The Two Minute Rule Is Helping Professionals Alleviate Stress
+New Productivity Hack Known As The Two-Minute Rule Is Helping Professionals Alleviate Stress

 If you’re a busy person with a lot of different responsibilities you have to pack in into one day, you likely often find yourself rushing from task to task as fast as possible.
 If your time is especially limited, it may cause you stress to even figure out what task you should focus on first.
 Auto insurance claims adjuster J.R.
 Heimbigner swears by a new productivity hack that can help even the most stressed out among us accomplish what needs to get done without losing our mind.
-It’s called the two minute rule and it involves taking the time to break down tasks and figure out how and when each item will be accomplished, according to NBC News.
+It’s called the two-minute rule and it involves taking the time to break down tasks and figure out how and when each item will be accomplished, according to NBC News.

 The 2 Minute Rule!
 The general productivity consensus is if a task takes less than two minutes to complete, finish it immediately. pic.twitter.com/fa11iEdxKp